 eBPF

-eBPF is a technology that allows programs to run in the Linux kernel without changing kernel source code or loading kernel modules.
-It provides a secure sandbox environment for these programs, enabling them to safely observe and interact with the operating system.
-This technology is designed to be highly efficient and versatile.
+eBPF is a technology that allows developers to run custom programs safely inside the Linux kernel without changing kernel source code or loading kernel modules.
+It provides a sandboxed execution environment that interacts directly with operating system events and data structures.

 You can now explain eBPF — what it is, how it works, and why it matters.